 Right now buyers will find low inventory and be prepared to compete against others looking at the same homes.
 Many properties are selling quickly, some even with multiple offers.

 With the market heating up and properties selling quickly, most sellers won’t even entertain low offers at this time.
 So if you are looking to get a “deal” and offer far below asking price you should be prepared for a negative response from the seller.

-As always, come prepared with a pre-approval letter from a lender.
+So please be prepared to purchase a home very close to what it is currently listed at (for the majority of listings).
+And as always, come prepared with a pre-approval letter from a lender to submit with your offer.
 We can help recommend some local Tahoe lenders if you don’t have one you are already working with.

 You can probably guess what I’m going to say for sellers.
 Yes, it is a sellers market right now.
 Few listings and lots of buyers, perfect conditions to sell a home in Tahoe.

 But we’ve already seen some sellers get greedy, and list their homes way to high.
 Again, prices haven’t gone up yet.
 And since most buyers need an appraisal done to give their lender a market value of the home, you have to be able to show comparable sales that back up whatever sales price you agree to.
 Plus those overpriced homes aren’t selling.
 They may get offers, but they will be low and well below asking price.
 Or it’s possible it just wont be attractive to buyers and the property won’t even be shown, so it will sit on the market while other homes sell.

 Homes that are priced right are going quickly right now, sometimes getting multiple offers within just a couple days of being listed for sale.
 The main draw for most buyers seems to be homes that are remodeled, or at least are clean and well maintained.
 Many buyers are looking for a quiet clean yard and lots of natural light inside.
 Or if the location and setting is unique, it may sell very fast.